 What Are Dental Implants?

-If you are self-conscious about missing teeth or tired of wearing dentures, dental implants are an excellent alternative.
+If you are self-conscious about missing teeth or unhappy with removable dentures, dental implants may be an excellent alternative.

 Many patients choose implants to replace a single tooth, several teeth, or to support a full set of dentures.